wangzizhe/CFPNlib/docs/index.md

 3. **Nested Contexts and Features**: Allows **hierarchical management** with **nested contexts and features**, enabling fine-grained control over complex, multi-level systems.
 4. **Separation of Concerns**: Promotes **better modularization** and **readability** for complex models, making it easier to manage, expand, and understand large systems with distinct functional areas or operational modes.

-## How CFPNlib Integrates with Modelica
+## III.
+How CFPNlib Integrates with Modelica

 CFPNlib serves as a **Control Layer** that manages system variability, leveraging modular **Petri Nets** to represent different contexts and manage state transitions.
 This layer dynamically configures Modelica models in the **System Layer** in response to environmental states or operational requirements.
 The diagram below illustrates this layered architecture, with CFPNlib providing adaptive control over the System Layer’s behavior.